 On the wall, simple framed prints of leaves, landscapes, or animals can sit above each bed.

-Storage is shared but clearly labeled, like cube shelves with baskets, under-bed drawers, and a shared closet with separate bins or hangers.
+And the storage is shared but clearly labeled, like cube shelves with baskets, under-bed drawers, and a shared closet with separate bins or hangers.

 Shop this bedroom:

-• Earthy neutral rug from Rugs USA
+- Earthy neutral rug

-• Wall hooks for backpacks and hats from Umbra
+- Wall hooks for backpacks and hats

 12. “Scandi Simple” Bunk Room

-Each kid gets a little book ledge and a clip-on light by their bed, and a compact desk or table along one wall works as a shared art station.
+And each kid gets a little book ledge and a clip-on light by their bed, and a compact desk or table along one wall works as a shared art station.

-• Simple wood bunk bed from Wayfair or Walmart
+- Simple wood bunk bed

-• Neutral patterned rug from Rugs USA
+- Neutral patterned rug

-• Slim desk or small table from Wayfair or AllModern
+- Slim desk or small table

-• Floating shelves or book ledges from Umbra
+- Floating book ledges

 13. “Color Pop Twins” Room